watson-developer-cloud/node-sdk/README.md

 ```

 ## Running in Bluemix
-By default the wrapper will try to use the Bluemix `VCAP_SERVICES` to get the credentials for a given service.
-You can avoid this by using: `use_vcap_services`.
+By default, the wrapper tries to use the Bluemix `VCAP_SERVICES` environment
+variable to get the credentials for a given service.
+You can avoid this by
+using:
+`use_vcap_services`.

 ```javascript
 var watson = require('watson-developer-cloud');